Foreign governments are fed up with social media — and threatening prison for tech employees

 In a report last month, researchers at New York University recommended various steps the companies could take, such as removing any content that is provably false — something that Facebook does now only in cases of imminent harm or voting misinformation.

-“The social media platforms spent a long time minimizing and downplaying problems in 2015, 2016, into 2017, and only recently began to acknowledge that the problems existed,” said Paul Barrett, the report’s author.
+“The social media platforms spent a long time minimizing and downplaying problems in 2015, 2016, into 2017, and only recently began to acknowledge that the problems existed,” Paul Barrett, the report’s author, said.

 “Even today, they’re taking relatively small steps, rather than the sort of dramatic, demonstrative, policy changes that might have caused governments to hold off,” he said.